bevyengine/bevy-website/content/learn/book/handling-input/input-patterns.md

 ### Using Delta Time to Fix Input

-Fixing the discrepancies between frame rate and consistent game systems is a fundamental aspect of game design.
+Fixing the discrepancies between the rate a game can render each frame and game systems that run at a consistent rate is a fundamental component of good game design.
-Games usually don't run at a consistent frame rate, but players do experience a consistent flow of time.
+Games won't usually run at a consistent frame rate, but players do experience a consistent flow of time.
 If what the game displays and what the player is perceiving don't align, it can lead to an unexpected (and likely negative) experience.
 To reconcile these, we use ["delta time"].